robhogan/dynamodb-geo.js/README.md

 Note that this value should match the state of your existing data - if you change it you must update your database manually, or you'll end up with ambiguously mixed data.

+#### geoJsonPointType: "Point" | "POINT" = "Point"
+The value of the `type` attribute in recorded GeoJSON points.
+Should normally be `"Point"`, which is standards compliant.

+Use `"POINT"` for compatibility with [awslabs/dynamodb-geo][dynamodb-geo].

+This setting is only relevant for writes.
+This library doesn't inspect or set this value when reading/querying.

 #### geohashAttributeName: string = "geohash"
 The name of the attribute storing the full 64-bit geohash.
 Its value is auto-generated based on item coordinates.